Migrating Dynamics 365 On-Premise to Cloud: Escaping the SSIS Bottleneck with JSONata

 The Bank B: The Hybrid Architecture Tipping Point

-Then came Bank B. This migration had been running for six months, the bank was pissed off, and Sudhir explicitly warned me the stakeholders were "hostile."
+Then came Bank B. This migration had been running for six months, the bank was frustrated, and Sudhir explicitly warned me the stakeholders were hostile.

 Bank B was using Dynamics CRM as a custom helpdesk (similar to Salesforce Service Cloud).
 They had a custom setup where tickets were split across four entirely different on-premise SQL tables based on "Ticket Type."
 They needed all of them merged into a single Cloud table.

 The tipping point for Bank B wasn't just the delay.
-The Client engineer would spend all day working on the custom logic, feel confident the migration was done, and the customer would shoot back the very next hour saying the migrated data was shit due to broken relational links.
+The Client engineer would spend all day working on the custom logic, feel confident the migration was done, and the customer would come back the very next hour saying the migrated data had broken relational links.

 To fix this, we deployed a hybrid architecture.
 The SSIS packages handled half of the migration (the standard, flat entities), while our custom binaries took over the complex custom logic.
-We bypassed SSIS joins and used JSONata to effortlessly normalize their four distinct ticket tables into a single payload.
-We migrated the million records seamlessly, and not once did our scripts die randomly.
+We bypassed SSIS joins and used JSONata to normalize their four distinct ticket tables into a single payload.
+We migrated the million records, and not once did our scripts die randomly.

 The Overlooked Requirement: Observability